Database - Waste

 - Waste electrical and electronic equipment

-The following statistics are produced voluntary, without legal basis.
-Also they are used for measuring compliance with targets:
+The following statistics are produced voluntary, without a legal basis: